Chart Color Schemes

 Health performance in Catalina is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Catalina faces significant health challenges with various conditions affecting both younger and older age groups.
-Approximately 46% (~1,207 people) have private health cover, significantly lower than the national average of 55.3%.
+Approximately 46% (~1,253 people) have private health cover, lower than the national average of 55.7%.

-The most prevalent medical conditions are arthritis (affecting 12.7% of residents) and mental health issues (impacting 10.0%).
-Conversely, 56.2% claim to be free from medical ailments, compared to 59.6% in the Rest of NSW.
-The area has a higher proportion of seniors aged 65 and over at 33.2% (873 people), compared to 31.7% in the Rest of NSW.
-Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.
+The most prevalent medical conditions are arthritis (affecting 12.7% of residents) and mental health issues (10.0%).
+Conversely, 56.2% report no medical ailments, compared to 59.6% in Rest of NSW.
+As of 31 December 20XX, 33.1% (~903 people) are aged 65 and over, higher than the 31.7% in Rest of NSW.
+Despite this, health outcomes among seniors are challenging but better than those for the general population.

 Frequently Asked Questions - Health